DigitalCampus/django-oppia/docs/aws.rst

 Environment information
 -----------------------
-The current version of the instance (OppiaMobile Server 0.4.3) is running:
+The current version of the instance is running:

 * Ubuntu 14.04.1 LTS Server
 * Apache 2.4